aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 However, `function`s in Dafny are more restrictive than you are probably used to.
 They are syntactic sugar for expressions.
-They are more like mathematical functions; 1000% deterministic.
+They are more like mathematical functions: 100% deterministic.
 The can't mutate, use loops, or create objects on the heap.
-These restrictions are important because `function` are the building blocks for proof.
+These restrictions are important because `function`s are the building blocks for proof.
 They provide a good introduction to Dafny and we won't run into these restrictions today.

 `: (result: AwsKmsResource)`?
 The first `:` tells Dafny "This is the return value".
-By putting it in `()` we can give our return value a name. e.g. `result` and a type for this return value.
+By putting it in `()` we can give our return value a name (i.e. `result`) and a type for this return value.
 This lets us reference it in a postcondition or `ensures` clause.
-Postcondition are things that MUST be true about the result of the function.
+Postconditions are things that MUST be true about the result of the function.
 We could have `: AwsKmsResource`.
 But for reasons beyond the scope of this workshop